 By Julie Bjelland, LMFT

-About 50% of clients in therapy have a heredity trait called, The Highly Sensitive Person (HSP), also known as sensory processing sensitivity (HSPs).
+About 50% of clients in therapy have an innate sensitivity trait that has become known as, The Highly Sensitive Person (HSP), also known as sensory processing sensitivity (HSPs).
 HSPs make up about 15-20% of our population and often present with high anxiety and overwhelm.
 I recommend therapists screen clients presenting with anxiety for this trait and there is a test that you can offer your clients developed by Elaine Aron, a psychologist who revealed this trait in her research.
-Here’s a link to the self-test: http://www.juliebjelland.com/hsp/

 HSPs experience the world with heightened emotional and sensory overload.
 Non-HSPs might have about 3 tubes of information going into their brain, whereas the HSP may have 100s!
 Imagine multiplying your senses and emotions and living with those senses extremely heightened every day?
 The world is louder and more chaotic for HSPs.
 One of the biggest symptoms I’ve seen in most of the HSPs I work with is a feeling of being overwhelmed and over stimulated, which often leads to symptoms of anxiety.